 This couple's New Orleans wedding originally was supposed to take place in the evening, with a church ceremony and the reception at Latrobe’s on Royal in the French Quarter.
 However, Hurricane Nate forced a change in plans, with the wedding being moved up earlier in the day and the ceremony taking place in the gorgeous courtyard at Latrobe's instead of the church.
 However, based on the fantastic time everyone had and good spirits displayed, you’d never know that this was the “plan B”!

 We began coverage with getting ready shots of the girls and guys at the JW Marriott, before we headed over to Latrobe’s, where the couple had their first look on the venue’s staircase.

 One of my favorite aspects of this weddings related to the bridal portrait session we had done a month or so prior, at the Rural Life Museum in Baton Rouge.
-When the bride was little, her mom had captured some pictures of her at various spots on the grounds of the museum, and we replicated some of those shots, a few of which were displayed side by side at the reception.
+When the bride was a little girl, her mom had captured some pictures of her at various spots on the grounds of the museum, and we replicated some of those shots, a few of which were displayed side by side at the reception.

 Kim Starr Wise put together beautiful floral decorations for the ceremony and reception, while La Louisiane provided the amazing cakes, including a perfectly rendered Blue Bell Ice Cream groom’s cake (cookies & cream, the groom's favorite!).